 What do students like most about the Europe for Older Teens: European Explorer trip?

 On the Europe for Older Teens: European Explorer trip, students love that this is an older teen trip that specifically caters to their age group.
 They appreciate the additional independence they are given and that the trip puts a focus on helping them learn to be confident travelers.
-They absolutely love using the Euro Rail pass and having the quintessential backpacker experience traveling Europe by rail.
+They absolutely love having the quintessential backpacker experience traveling Europe by rail.